Development branches

 Components Interacting with External Resources

-• dev-branch-configuration-unsafe: Components with this feature can be run in a development branch but only after {configuration:{runtime: {safe: true}}} is explicitly set in the configuration.
-This can either be done via API or using the Safe for run in branch toggle in the configuration detail in the UI.
-This is transparent to you as a developer.
-The job runner checks if the component’s job can or can not be executed.
+• dev-branch-configuration-unsafe: These components can be run in a development branch if {configuration:{runtime: {safe: true}}} is set in their configuration.
+This can be adjusted via the API or through the Safe for run in branch toggle in the configuration detail in the UI.
+The job runner will verify the safety status before execution.
 This feature is automatically set for applications and writers.
 It’s not set for extractors.